Homotopically equivalent simple loops on 2-bridge spheres in 2-bridge link complements (I): Annular diagrams over 2-bridge link groups

 \item the words $\phi(\alpha)$ and $\phi(\delta)$ are cyclically alternating;

-\item the cyclic $S$-sequences of the cyclic words $(\phi(\alpha))$ and $(\phi(\delta))$ do not contain $(S_1, S_2)$ nor $(S_2, S_1)$ as a subsequence, \end{enumerate} where $\alpha$ and $\delta$ are, respectively, arbitrary outer and inner boundary cycles of $M$.
-Let the outer and inner boundaries of $M$ be denoted by $\sigma$ and $\tau$, respectively.
+\item the cyclic $S$-sequences of the cyclic words $(\phi(\alpha))$ and $(\phi(\delta))$ do not contain $(S_1, S_2)$ nor $(S_2, S_1)$ as a subsequence. \end{enumerate} Let the outer and inner boundaries of $M$ be denoted by $\sigma$ and $\tau$, respectively.
 Then the following hold. \begin{enumerate} [ \rm (1)] \item The outer and inner boundaries $\sigma$ and $\tau$ are simple, i.e., they are homeomorphic to the circle, and there is no edge contained in $\sigma \cap \tau$.